RECENT EXHIBITS

 During the late 19th century in Russia, a visual artist named Viktor Hartmann died suddenly at the age of 39 from an aneurism.
 His friend, the Russian composer, Modest Mussorgsky, was devastated as was the entire intelligentsia of St. Petersburg, Russia—where both Hartmann and Mussorgsky lived.
 The creatives in St. Petersburg organized a retrospective exhibit of of over 400 of Hartmann’s drawings, set designs and paintings at the Academy of Fine Arts in St. Petersburg during February and March 1874.
 After attending that exhibit, Mussorgsky composed one of his most famous works—”Pictures at an Exhibition”.

-For this upcoming exhibit, I will be showing 16 pieces, each of which is inspired by a particular movement within Mussorgsky’s iconic suite.
+For this upcoming exhibit, I painted 16 pieces, each of which is inspired by a particular movement within Mussorgsky’s iconic suite.

 ASIAN FUSION—JANUARY/FEBRUARY 2022